 He was also raising money for Clapton CFC’s community work, and added: “Clapton CFC is an inclusive community that fights for justice and equality.

 “Ever since joining Clapton CFC I have seen the impact that a strong community can have.
 The growth and success of the football club is second to the growth and success of it as a community.
 The perfect type of football club to get behind!”

 Asked why he signed for the club, Liam said: “I went to watch Clapton FC a couple of years ago with Phil Blakesley, ‘away’ to Hackney Wick who were sharing the Clapton home ground, on Non-League Day.

 “It was a fantastic atmosphere and I learnt a lot about the club then.
 Jim Brown (a founding member of CCFC) and colleague of Dan Anfossy asked if I wanted to go down to the open trials in the summer and the rest is history.

 “I probably would not have played Saturday football if it wasn’t for Clapton and what they represent, this was the main reason I decided to go to the trials after being out of Saturday football for eight years.”

-This will be Liam’s first marathon and he admits: “I really hate running so I’m not sure how I will get on.
+This was Liam’s first marathon and he admitted: “I really hate running.”